-These cases studies are examples of hate incidents/crime that have happened in Bournemouth, Christchurch and Poole area to raise awareness of the type of incidents that are taking place and to encourage people to come forward for support.
+These cases studies are examples of hate incidents/crime that have primarily happened in Bournemouth, Christchurch and Poole area to raise awareness of the type of incidents that are taking place and to encourage people to come forward for support.
 We do occasionally feature case studies from other areas as well.

 - Person A – 72 yr/old female uses 2 walking sticks to walk.
 When on a train and on more than one occasion, she was intimidated by some passengers with aggressive dogs.
 She said the dogs were making her scared and frightened and asked if they could control them.
 They refused and started laughing, and said “perhaps we should set them on you”.
 This made her wobbly on her feet.
 She said “this is really scaring me, could you do something about it?”
 The male passenger replied “life is tough”.
 The female passenger also said “the amount of dough you’re getting you could easily get a taxi” implying her disability benefits should be used to pay for a taxi.
 Two other train passengers started laughing at the lady.
 This started to scare her more so she decided to get off of the train early and wait for the next one to have a more peaceful journey.
 On another occasion, she saw them again on the same train and decided to go into a different carriage to avoid them.
 She felt that she shouldn’t have to change her lifestyle.
 She didn’t look for any services or support she didn’t want any embarrassment to go to others for help.
 It was never resolved as she didn’t want to approach anyone to help her because of the hostility she faced.